zachdwight/DigitalPCR/README.md

 # DigitalPCR
-code snippets for digital pcr - provided as-is as some parts I just use for parts of other code and tossing them together here in case they help your project
+code snippets for digital pcr -

+Provided 'as-is'.
+Some parts I use for other apps (internal code) and tossing them together here.
+May be helpful to others!
+Thanks!